Sindt/MEAN-Period5/Readme.txt

 You can basically bind your model data to a FireBase location so that whenever your models change, those changes are automatically pushed to FireBase.
 Similarly, whenever the data at the particular FireBase location changes, your local scope model is also updated.

-Explain and demonstrate the difference between the simple chat system in your own WebSocket + Node.js backend vs. Firebase.